Anti- Theft Waist Packs And Hip Packs Protect Your Gear

 RFID Blocking Technology

-Many credit cards, passports, and licenses now contain Radio Frequency Identification (RFID) chips which contain your personal data and account information.
+Credit cards, passports, and licenses now contain Radio Frequency Identification (RFID) chips which contain your personal data and account information.
 Stop “electronic pickpockets” from accessing your personal identity information by placing your RFID-enabled cards in RFID blocking pockets.
+A quality anti theft waist pack will offer RFID blocking protection.

 1. Ballistic Nylon

-Originally developed for use in bulletproof vests, genuine 1050 denier ballistic nylon is one of the toughest fabrics in the world.
+Originally developed for use in bulletproof vests, genuine ballistic nylon is one of the toughest fabrics in the world.
 The number 1050 “denier” refers to the weight of the fiber that goes into making a fabric.
 1050 denier is a heavier fabric which is strong and abrasion resistant.
-This is a more rugged looking material, similar to that which carry-on luggage is made out of.
+This is a more rugged looking material.

 2. Feather-Weight Nylon

-Sturdy yet lightweight is the best combination of fabric features when it comes to wearing a hip pack.
-These new designs are made with the latest fabric technology.
+Sturdy yet lightweight is the best combination of fabric features when it comes to wearing an anti-theft waist pack or hip pack.
+These new designs are made with the latest fabric technology to be light weight and easy care.

 Typical Pickpocket Scams Which a Security Travel Hip-Pack will Foil